ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Goals/Projects/Unbound Preaching/Ideas/Activity malls.md

 ---

 They should have activities in malls.
-Gamerooms and a pool and courts.
+Game rooms and a pool and courts.